 - Talk to your food-service vendors and ask if they offer kitchen design services or recommendations.

 - Vet local contractors who demonstrate experience with commercial restaurant kitchen floor plans.

-- Speak with your local health department, building inspector, and use guidelines from the American with Disabilities Act (ADA).
+- Speak with your local health department, building inspector and follow the Americans with Disabilities Act (ADA) guidelines.

 Place the Restrooms